EricssonBroadcastServices/javascript-player-mux-data/README.md

 RedBeeMedia JavaScript Player Mux Data

-Plugin for RedBee JavaScript Player for sending analytics data to Mux.
+RedBee JavaScript Player plugin for sending analytics data to Mux.
+The plugin is provided as is and is not actively maintained.

 ## Usage